What is BWI and the potential punishment?

 A judge may, however, decide that justice would not be served by installing an interlock device on your vehicle, and can excuse its installation.
 Conversely, some judges require that all DWI defendants, even first offenders, install an interlock device on their car.
 Additionally, the court will order an accused to abstain from alcohol use and use of controlled substances without a prescription.
 The court may enforce this by ordering random drug testing.

-The attorneys at Trichter & Murphy, PC, have years of experience with Texas boating laws regarding BWI in Houston, Conroe, Livingston, Galveston and elsewhere.
+The attorneys at Trichter & LeGrand, PC, have years of experience with Texas boating laws regarding BWI in Houston, Conroe, Livingston, Galveston and elsewhere.
 We understand that a BWI arrest can damage your valuable reputation the same way that a DWI or DUI arrest can.